4teamwork/ftw.contentpage/README.rst

 Also the behaviour changed how the marker interface is applied to the ContentPage:
 OLD: By adding or removing an AddressBlock
 NEW: By manually tick the "Mark content for listings" checkbox on the ContentPage.
+Run the ``ftw.contentpage`` upgrades steps and your site will be fine.

 Usage